Withdrawing from the University

 If a student begins an academic term at Brandeis, but chooses not to continue the semester after a few weeks, they are technically withdrawing from the university.
 The student must contact their academic advisor to submit their request to withdraw from the University in writing.
 (Any courses taken at other institutions while on withdrawal from the University are not eligible for transfer toward the Brandeis degree.)
 Students wishing to withdraw may do so at any time up to and inclusive of the last day of classes.
 When withdrawing during the semester, a "W" notation is entered for each course they are currently enrolled in.
 This simply denotes that they were enrolled and withdrew before the end of the semester.

 When a student decides to return to Brandeis - they are required to submit a personal statement and two letters of reference to their academic advisor.
 Their advisor will present this information to either the Committee on Academic Standing (COAS) or its Executive Council.
-They should plan to submit documentation no later than October 1 for Spring semester and March 1 for Fall.
+They should plan to submit documentation no later than October 1 for Spring semester and April 1 for Fall semester.

 Students Withdrawing on Academic Probation